Patience Agbabi

 Patience Agbabi FRSL (born 1965) is a British poet and performer who emphasizes the spoken word.
 Although her poetry addresses contemporary themes, it often makes use of formal constraints, including traditional poetic forms.
 She has described herself as "bicultural" and bisexual.
 Issues of racial and gender identity feature in her poetry.
 She is celebrated "for paying equal homage to literature and performance" and for work that "moves fluidly and nimbly between cultures, dialects, voices; between page and stage."
-In 2017, she was elected a Fellow of the Royal Society of Literature.
+In 2017, she was elected a Fellow of the Royal Society of Literature (FRSL).

 Early life and education

 Patience Agbabi was born in London to Nigerian parents.
 From a young age, she was privately fostered by a white English family and moved at the age of 12 from Sussex to North Wales, where she was then raised in Colwyn Bay.
 She studied English language and literature at Pembroke College, Oxford.

 She earned an MA in Creative Writing, the Arts and Education from the University of Sussex in 2002, and in September that year was appointed Associate Creative Writing Lecturer at the University of Wales, Cardiff.